-- b.
-A parent of a minor Medicaid participant - c.
-A stepparent of a minor Medicaid participant - d.
-A foster parent of a minor Medicaid participant - e.
-Any other legally responsible guardian of a Medicaid participant f.
+f.
 Open Enrollment of Providers.
 Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR § 431.51:

-Potential providers are given the opportunity to enroll/contract with South Carolina Medicaid and/or subcontract with OIDD.
+Potential providers are given the opportunity to enroll/contract with SCDHHS and/or sub-contract with OIDD.
 Potential providers are made aware of the requirements for enrollment through either the operating or administrating agency by contacting them directly.
 All potential providers are given a packet of information upon contacting the agencies that describe the requirements for enrollment, the procedures used to qualify and the timeframes established for qualifying and enrolling providers.
-Additionally, potential providers can find information regarding enrollment requirements and timeframes for enrollment at the following 2 websites:
+Additionally, potential providers can find information regarding enrollment requirements and timeframes at the following two websites: